I was the Master at Arms in my Bootcamp Company at this time back in 1973.

 For an instance from weeks earlier popped immediately into my head, where someone on the early-early-too-damn-early crew had called the 1st back kid, who was on that crew with me, “boy.”

-His response was memorable, “There’s only two kinds of boys.
+His response was memorable, “There are only two kinds of boys.
 Cowboys … and White Boys.”

 I laughed so hard – doubling over (maybe you had to have been there for weeks and weeks).